 How does this process work?

-Prior to attending an assessment session, each participant is informed of the expectations for their performance, and provided with resources to understand what is required to successfully meet each standard.
+Prior to attending an assessment session, each participant is informed of the expectations for their performance, and provided with resources to understand and prepare for what is required to successfully meet each standard.
 On arrival at the facility, the assessment process takes place, moving quickly and efficiently to accomplish completion.

 Where will I be assessed?

-The assessments take place using a Full Mission Transas simulator and classroom space located in Seattle, WA.
-Facility location and details will be provided during the application process.
+The assessments take place using a Full Mission Transas simulator and classroom space located at MITAGS-PMI Seattle, WA.

 What does the assessor expect of me?